blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 - In the most general sense, attention maps one sequence with the other to establish relative importance between all pairs of elements

-- If *the other* sequence is just the first one, it is then a *self-attention*
+- If the second sequence is the same as the first one, it is then a *self-attention*

-- In transformer, the attention algorithm works as follows:
+- The attention algorithm works as follows:

     - First, a *query* vector is extracted from the first sequence